-Max. current: 380 A - 5 min / 850 A - 10
+Max. current: 380 A - 5 min, 850 A - 10 sec.

-sec.

-The battery isolator switch is located on the internal/external side of the rear right side compartment in an accessible place for the helmsman.
+The battery isolator switch is located in the hatched rear side compartment in an accessible place for the operator.
 It should be accessible at all times for disconnecting all devices from the battery.